skip to navigation skip to content

 • occasionally for complex submissions e.g. ones which include multiple clinical studies or analyses.

-Our 18 week detailed product assessment timelines are a guide only.
-In periods where a high number of submissions is received we may need to prioritise submissions to meet the needs of patients, prescribers and the healthcare system.
+In periods where a high number of submissions are received we may need to prioritise submissions to meet the needs of patients, prescribers and the healthcare system.

 When it is necessary to prioritise submissions for assessment we take into account factors including: